Op7.17 Bylaws of the Missouri State University Staff Senate

 - A copy of this letter will also be sent to the employee’s supervisor.

 - If the total number of vacancies in a Job Family is more than the total number of candidates, then candidates appointed by the Executive Board shall fill those vacancies.
 However, candidates may only be appointed to vacancies within their corresponding Job Family.
 Such appointments shall be brought before the Senate body at the next convened meeting, and can be overruled by a two-thirds majority of the full body of the Senate at that meeting.

 - Each person elected as a Senator to the Staff Senate shall be elected to a three (3) year term.

 - Senators shall be eligible to serve multiple terms as long as they are elected or appointed to fill vacancies.

 - Staff Senate terms shall be July 1 through June 30.

 - Should an individual be elected for an officer position during their third year as Senator, their term may be extended so they may serve as an officer.
-These extension years may continue if the Senator is elected in subsequent years to continuing responsibilities as an officer of the Senate.
+These extension years may continue if the Senator is elected in subsequent years to carry on responsibilities as an officer of the Senate.

 Section 4.
 Senator Responsibilities

 - Senators shall be elected to serve a term of three (3) years.